KIshiharaHCI/Cyberzul/web/DailyLog.md

 _Nils_

 Q1:

 - finished the network.
 It is now fully functional.
 - if a player exits he gets replaced by the AI

 Q2:

 - handle all exceptions.
 I don't want to see any socket exceptions
 - planning next steps for me
     - Encoder/Decoder for end-to-end encryption of chat messages?
     - making the game playable via localhost wlan?
 - refactoring the network and player code
 - Check if all buttons on the view work.
 If not, implement them with the network (should be 2 lines)

 Q3:

 - none

+**15. Juli, 2022**

+_Nils_

+Q1:

+- refactored the code so there is less code duplicates
+- made it possible to play in network mode by only starting one main class.
+- made it possible to chose between network mode and hot seat mode
+- the first client that tries to log into the server becomes the server
+- implemented the Strategy Design Pattern for Model Strategies

+Q2:

+- refactor my code, find all bugs with spotbugs and checkstyle
+- in network mode, directly show the number of players that already logged in (maybe also their names, the view has to decide that)
+- add JavaDoc to my code
+- meet with the team and Chris at 16 O'Clock

+Q3:

+- none